Bernardo-MG/docs-maven-skin/README.md

 ### Setting Up the Skin

-To use the Skin when generating a Maven Site just add the following to the site.xml file:
+Before creating the site register the skin into the site.xml file:

 ```xml
 <skin>